new-cairo-sky/epubkit/README.md

     :construction: Work in Progress! :construction:
 </p>

-# EpubKit
+# Epubkit

 [![code style: prettier](https://img.shields.io/badge/code_style-prettier-ff69b4.svg?style=flat-square)](https://github.com/prettier/prettier)

-A Node library for parsing and editing epubs.
+A universal JS library for parsing and editing epubs in both Node.js (v8.x +) and the client.

+### Features

+- Support for both `.epub` archive files and expanded epub diretories.
+- Support for un/obfuscating epub fonts in both IDPF and Adobe format.
+- Modify and save epubs in the browser.
+- Lazy fetching of resources when loading pre-expanded epub directories in the browser.

+Epubkit relies on [BrowserFS](https://github.com/jvilk/BrowserFS) for browser support.

 ## Install